benjymous/annotations/sandman/sandman.34.md

 Mother-Crone triplet.
 	Note that Foxglove, Hazel, and Thessaly also form a Maiden-Mother-Crone triplet.
+This chant is very similar to the one H.P.
+Lovecraft used in "Horror at Red Hook."
 Page 19 panel 1:  Note the three faces.

 Page 21 panel 1:  The bag lady says "Moon's gone weirdzo/Look at the son of a